expo/electron-cookies/README.md

 # electron-cookies
 Provides document.cookie support for Electron.
 For use with Google Analytics in Electron.

-The underlying cookie implementation is based on Salesforce's [`tough-cookie`](https://github.com/SalesforceEng/tough-cookie) library and Exponent's [WebStorageCookieStore](https://github.com/exponentjs/tough-cookie-web-storage-store) for persistence.
+The underlying cookie implementation is Salesforce's [`tough-cookie`](https://github.com/SalesforceEng/tough-cookie) library and Exponent's [WebStorageCookieStore](https://github.com/exponentjs/tough-cookie-web-storage-store) for persistence.

 ## Installation